 - Barbara Rowland, a former federal prosecutor and, more recently, Vice President - Litigation for CVS Caremark Corporation, the nation's largest pharmacy health care provider, and Assistant Counsel for Merck & Co., Inc., a Fortune 60 global pharmaceutical manufacturer

-- They are joined by principals with substantial in-house and industry-specific experience, all of whom combine to provide seamless representation and counseling for all phases of investigation and litigation.
+- They are joined by Principals and Associates with substantial in-house and industry-specific experience, all of whom combine to provide seamless representation and counseling for all phases of investigation and litigation.

-The Internal Investigations & White Collar Group has extensive experience with federal and state enforcement agencies, including the Department of Justice, FBI, IRS, SEC, EPA, ICE, DEA, state Attorney Generals offices, and the Offices of Inspector General (OIG) for the Departments of Health & Human Services, FDA, Defense, Transportation and Labor.
+The Group has extensive experience with federal and state enforcement agencies, including the Department of Justice, FBI, IRS, SEC, EPA, ICE, DEA, state Attorney Generals offices, and the Offices of Inspector General (OIG) for the Departments of Health & Human Services, FDA, Defense, Transportation and Labor.

 For examples of representative clients and results of the Internal Investigations & White Collar Defense Group, please click here.

 What We Do:

 We conduct internal investigations, structure defenses, and interact with the enforcement community.
 We defend corporate enterprises and officers, directors, managers and employees, nationwide, in criminal, civil and administrative matters, at the federal, state and local levels.